 BT Landline Switchover 2027: Act Early, Stay Connected

 BT has extended its deadline for landline switchover to 2027, yet every copper line will still shut off in the end.
-When the BT landline switchover 2027 takes effect, calls will run over broadband Digital Voice, leaving alarms, card readers, or care lines mute if you wait.
-Backed by 100-plus five-star reviews, The VoIP Shop manages number porting, battery backup, and full setup on the first visit, meeting Ofcom rules.
-Act today, and your phones will stay live long before January 2027 arrives.
+According to Openreach, when the BT landline switchover 2027 takes effect, calls will run over broadband Digital Voice, leaving alarms, card machines, Lift Alarms, Alarms or care lines out of service if you wait.
+Backed by 200-plus five-star reviews, Discover how the 2027 PSTN and ISDN switch-off will affect your business.
+Read our 6 step guide to future-proof your communications and stay connected.

 Get ahead of the crowd from just £9.95/m per user